iPhantasmic/writeups/STACK the Flags 2020/OSINT/osint-challenge-6/README.md

 File(s) provided: "[osint-challenge-6.jpg](osint-challenge-6.jpg)"

-**The outputs for commands ran can be found in the respective text files**

 ## My Attempt
 By breaking down the challenge, we can simplify it into 3 parts: **Coordinates, Date, Time**.